FedeDP/Trashd/README.md

         .output = string: ok ? "output value" : "error string" }

 This way, for each input value, developer can know if any error happened by just parsing ok boolean value, and they can get a proper error string too.
+Remember that Erase{All} methods will have output value as NULL, as it carries no informations if no error happens.
+Path will be set in both case to any file erased path.
+In case of error, output will have string error value.

 ### Signals
 | Name | When | OUT | OUT values |